byronpendason/byronpendason.github.io/young_penda.md

 "I will be leaving before sunset anyways," Penda told them.

 "Where will you go?"
-Coenwalh asked.
+Eowa asked.

 "To the swamp," answered Penda, 'There's an ettin who resides there who needs to be slain."

 "We will go with you!"
-Eowa declared.
+Coenwalh declared.

 "No!
 The witch was explicit that I need to face this ettin alone.
 Anyone else will only be a liability."

 * * *

-When Sunne disappeared over the horizon, Penda was where he had first met the ettin.
+When Sunne disappeared over the horizon, Penda was already where he had first met the ettin.
 "Wāse!
 I know you're here, come out and face me."

 "Back for more, half-breed?
-Still alone, I see."
+And still alone, I see."

 "This is between you and me.
 Let's finish this!"

-"But he's not alone!" came the voice of Coenwalh behind him, "The sons of Pybba stands together!"
+"But he's not alone!" came the voice of Coenwalh behind him, "The sons of Pybba stand together!"

 Penda spun around and looked at his two brothers in horror.
 "I told you to stay in the town!"

 "More half-breeds to kill!"
 Wāse declared with joy.
 He charged Penda and with his claws slashed at him.

 When his claws met the enchanted chainmail tunic, Wāse bellowed out in pain.
 Penda took the chance provided him and sunk his seax into the ettins gut.

+Coenwalh saw an opportunity, and began to charge the monster with his father's sword held high.

 Wāse pulled the seax out of his gut and threw it.
 There was a grunt from Coenwalh as the seax sank into his chest.
 Penda caught him as Coenwalh fell to the ground and the ettin ran away.